xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 ### Unpack

-Unpack the archive and copy the versioned folder into the `%userprofile%\AppData\Roaming\xPacks\arm-none-eabi-gcc` (for example `C:\Users\ilg\AppData\Roaming\xPacks\arm-none-eabi-gcc`) folder;
+Unpack the archive and copy the versioned folder into the `%USERPROFILE%\AppData\Roaming\xPacks\arm-none-eabi-gcc` (for example `C:\Users\ilg\AppData\Roaming\xPacks\arm-none-eabi-gcc`) folder;
 according to Microsoft, `AppData\Roaming` is the recommended location for installing user specific packages.